izabalra8/euskara-b21-eoibd/README.md

-# Euskara B2.1 — EOI Barcelona-Drassanes 🇪🇺
+# Euskara B2.1 — EOI Barcelona-Drassanes

-**Offline study app** in a single HTML file for the Basque B2.1 course (EOI Barcelona-Drassanes, teacher: Eñaut Arretxe).
+**Offline study app** in a single HTML file for the Basque B2.1 course (EOI Barcelona-Drassanes).

 ## Usage